gravitational/teleport/docs/architecture.md

 Teleport was designed in accordance with the following design principles:

-* **Off the Shelf Security**.
-Teleport does not re-implement any security primitives and uses well-established, popular implementations of the encryption and network protocols.
+* **Off the Shelf Security**: Teleport does not re-implement any security primitives and uses well-established, popular implementations of the encryption and network protocols.

-* **Open Standards**.
-There is no security through obscurity.
+* **Open Standards**: There is no security through obscurity.
 Teleport is fully compatible with existing and open standards and other software, including OpenSSH.

-* **Cluster-oriented Design**.
-Teleport is built for managing clusters, not individual servers.
+* **Cluster-oriented Design**: Teleport is built for managing clusters, not individual servers.
 In practice this means that hosts and users have cluster memberships.
 Identity management and authorization happen on a cluster level.

-* **Built for Teams**.
-Teleport was created under the assumption of multiple teams operating on several disconnected clusters, for example production-vs-staging, or perhaps on a cluster-per-customer or cluster-per-application basis.
+* **Built for Teams**: Teleport was created under the assumption of multiple teams operating on several disconnected clusters (production-vs-staging, or perhaps on a cluster-per-customer or cluster-per-application basis).

 ### Core Concepts